ImaginaryLandscape/ansible-django-stack/README.md

 ## Playbooks available

-For a full provision, mostly use the `playbook-all.yml` (and customize the ROLL FLAGS - see below).
+For a full provision, mostly use the `playbook-all.yml` (and customize the ROLE FLAGS - see below).

  - add-user.yml = playbook for adding a UNIX user
  - playbook-all.yml = Run all roles to build a single server with everything